As oil recovers, U.S. firms descend on the Permian Basin in West Texas

 "Everyone I know here is hiring," said J. Ross Lacy, a Midland councilman.

-The resurgence gained momentum last summer when industry veteran Mark Papa's Silver Run Acquisition Corp bought Centennial Resource Development Inc (CDEV.O), which controls premium acreage across the Permian.
+The resurgence gained momentum last summer when industry veteran Mark Papa's Silver Run Acquisition Corp bought Centennial Resource Development Inc, which controls premium acreage across the Permian.

 Papa is considered one of the preeminent oil executives of his generation, and his move from retirement back into the oil patch was seen as a sign by many that the Permian was heating up again.